edouardpoitras/osm-geo-mapper/README.md

 ## Warning

 This library isn't complete yet.
-There are OSM features/properties/details that I haven't encountered yet and that could result in the program panicking (by design for now).
-If you encounter such a case, please submit a issue with the address or geojsonfile attempted and I'll fix those issues as they arise.
+There are OSM features/properties/details that I haven't implemented yet and results in unclassified/missing data.
+If you encounter such a case, please submit a issue with the address/lat/lon or geojsonfile attempted and I'll fix those issues as they arise.

 Usage
 =====